lordrickyz/bubble-pop/README.md

 * Pointer can shoot out randomized set of bubbles
 * Players can control the pointer in left and right motion. [ A / D & Left / Right Arrow Keys ]
 * Bubbles bounce off the walls
-* Leaderboard
+* Scores
-* Music And Sprites Addition
+* Music And Bubble Sprites

 The Page:
 * Links to Github & Personal Page